fdw/rofi-rbw/docs/rofi-rbw.1.md

 \--typer _TYPER_

-: Possible values: xdotool, wtype, ydotool
+: Possible values: xdotool, wtype, ydotool, dotool

       Choose the application to type with manually.